-Exams: There will be three take-home exams:
+Exams:(Tentative)

-Midterm 1 During part of week of February 14
+There will be three take-home/in-class exams:

-Midterm 2 During part of week of March 21
+Midterm 1 During part of week of February 13 Midterm 2 During part of week of March 20

-Take-home Final During part of week of April 25 (Exam week)
+Final During part of week of April 24 (Exam week)

-All take home exams will be in the format of a small statistical project.
+There will be three exams, 2 midterms and 1 final exam.
+The format of exams can either be a inclass exam or a take home exam.
+Take home exams will be in the format of a small statistical project.
 You will be asked to write a report which must be word-processed, and you may be asked to include numerical and graphical summaries of your analyses as well as your computer code.
 Further details will be given in class and posted on the class website.